captn3m0/msgboy/README.markdown

-WARNING:  the current version of Chrome (14) broke a lot of technologies used by msgboy.
+**WARNING:  the current version of Chrome (14) broke a lot of technologies used by msgboy.
 We're working on fixing them.
+If you really want to play with msgboy, we suggest you try it out with [Chrome Canary](http://tools.google.com/dlpage/chromesxs).
+It does work like a charm in this future!**

 # Msgboy